ducktyper-ai/quackverse/docs/quackcore-config-comprehensive-guide.md

 config.setup_logging()
 ```

-The global `config` instance is automatically loaded when the `quackcore.config` module is imported, searching for configuration files in standard locations.
+The global `config` instance is automatically loaded when the `quack_core.config` module is imported, searching for configuration files in standard locations.

 ## Configuration Models